Leg twitch, particularly at night.

 Note the anteriorly deviated C1 in related to C2, amazingly clinically insignificant.

-Rather, C5 on the right is showing a posterior subluxation.
+Rather, C5 on the right is showing a posteriorly misaligned facet joint.

-The amount of the degenerative changes are so severe, determining the direction of the subluxation was difficult but I suspected it has potentially been subluxated anteriorly.
+The amount of the degenerative changes are so severe, determining the direction of the mild displacement/misalignment complex was difficult but I suspected it has potentially been displaced anteriorly.